micmejia/bible-dump/NKJV/Proverbs/Prov 10.md

 The way of the Lord _is_ strength for the upright, But destruction _will come_ to the workers of iniquity.

 ###### 30
-The righteous will never be removed, But the wicked will not inhabit the [^f]earth.
+The righteous will never be removed, But the wicked will not inhabit the earth.

 ###### 31
 The mouth of the righteous brings forth wisdom, But the perverse tongue will be cut out.